akgooljar0709/TP_Encrypt_Decrypt_Service/README.md

 ## Decrypt
 This service is used to decrypt a file situated at /home/client/TP_Encrypt_Decrypt_Service/todecrypt/todecrypt.txt and write file decrypted on a file situated at  /var/log/decrypt/decrypt.out

-To check if it works properly check the log file or type the folowing command:
+To check if it works properly we need to check the log file or type the folowing command:
 ```sh
 sudo systemctl status decrypt.service
 ```